SkylineCommunications/dataminer-docs/connector-help/connector_help/Ateme_Titan_File.md

 ### General

 The **General** page, which is the default landing page, provides an overview of the **System** and the **Integration**.
-This page contains information about the firmware the device is running and its compatibility with the driver.
+This page contains information about the firmware the device is running and its compatibility with the connector.

 ### Server Health